-If possible, mount the modem to concrete, masonry, a wooden stud, or some other solid wall material.
+If possible, mount the unit to concrete, masonry, a wooden stud, or some other very solid wall material.
 Use anchors if necessary (for example, if you must mount the unit on drywall).

-Before drilling holes, check the structure for potential damage to water, gas, or electrical lines.
+CAUTION: Before drilling holes, check the structure for potential damage to water, gas, or electrical lines.